B1.2 Compare and order whole numbers up to and including 1000, in various contexts.

 • Which number is closest to 500?
 How do you know?

-Place these 3 numbers and their representations in ascending order (from least to greatest)
+Ask students to place these three numbers and their representations in ascending order (from least to greatest)

-Group students in pairs and give each group base ten material and a 3-digit number card.
+Group students in pairs and give each group base ten blocks and a 3-digit number card.

-Ask them to represent the number with the base ten material.
+Ask them to represent the number with the base ten blocks.

-In turn, each group comes to place its number in relation to the 3 numbers already ordered and explains their reasoning.
+In turn, each group places their 3-digit representation in relation to the other three numbers already ordered and explains their reasoning.

 Ask questions such as: